sspencer/goal/README.md

 # Goal

-So potenially helpful Go code to make network reqeusts or mess with strings.
+Some potenially helpful Go code to make network reqeusts or mess with strings.